 - Click Save Settings to finish configuring the add-on.

-- The add-on then displays the URLs you can target using Jira webhooks to create or terminate events in xMatters.
+- The add-on then displays the URLs you can target using Jira webhooks to create or terminate alerts in xMatters.

 - To configure the default behavior, copy the /webhooks/issues URL to your clipboard.